German court upholds ban on poem mocking Turkey's Erdogan

 Chancellor Angela Merkel had been widely criticised for allowing investigators to pursue the case against the comedian.

-The German cabinet last month a section of the criminal code prohibiting insults against foreign leaders.
+The German cabinet last month agreed to rescind a section of the criminal code prohibiting insults against foreign leaders.
 The criminal code had required the government grant permission for prosecution in such cases.

+(The story was refiled to add dropped words in the last paragraph)

 (Reporting by Joseph Nasr; editing by Richard Lough)